Clive’s Gardening Services

-- The estimate is a best price at the time of submission taking into account existing site conditions and layout at the time of viewing.
+- The estimate is the best price at the time of submission taking into account existing site conditions and layout at the time of viewing.

 - Acceptance of the estimate supplied signifies acceptance of these terms and conditions and represents a binding contract between both parties.

 - Only the work described in the estimate is included.
-The supply of any other materials or labour costs to carry out such works other than stated within the quotation is excluded.
-Any alteration, modification or extras beyond the work specified in the quotation may be liable for an additional cost, which will be agreed by both parties prior to being undertaken.
+The supply of any other materials or labour costs to carry out such works other than stated within the estimate is excluded.
+Any alteration, modification, or extras beyond the work specified in the estimate may be liable for an additional cost, which will be agreed by both parties prior to being undertaken.

 - No allowance is made in the estimate for any extra work required due to unknown, hidden or underground features.

 - CGS reserves the right to request the client to consider increasing the value of the contract should the date for completion of the contract become impossible to attain for reasons wholly or partly beyond its control.

 - The client accepts that they will pay CGS the full contract sum (all costs incurred) chargeable under the following agreed contract terms.